Deeptig9138/DSA-in-CPP/Basics/Variable, Data Types & Operators/operators/README.md

 # C++ Operators
 This README provides an overview of **operators** in C++.
-These fundamental concepts are crucial to understanding how C++ works and form the foundation for writing more complex programs.
+This fundamental concepts is crucial to understanding how C++ works and form the foundation for writing more complex programs.

 ### What is an Operator?
 An operator is a symbol that performs an operation on one or more operands (values).
 C++ supports various types of operators: